-Employee retention has never been more critical.
+Employee retention and understanding people operations (What is people operations?) has never been more critical.
 Worker shortages have been felt across the UK, and almost every industry is desperate to retain staff.

 In normal times, roughly 1 in 10 workers would be expected to change job per year, but the rates are building.
 Younger talent may also leave businesses in more significant numbers, seeking out fresh opportunities to keep their lives fresh, engaging, and exciting.